 "It’s had a huge impact on me.
 I don’t think I could have walked through the whole court process without their help."

 "When I first met her she could hardly get out of the house and at the end of six months she was going out and helping other people."

 "Susan is like a friend.
 She makes me feel mentally more equipped to deal with everything.
 I’m a lot more positive about it."

 "I go to court with her and I’m the only person there supporting her.
 So I think that’s my role.
-Just to let her know that she’s not alone going through all these dreadful things she has to go through."
+Just to let her know that she is not alone in navigating the complex and emotionally draining court process."

 Susan & Julie

-Julie was facing court on minor shoplifting charges, dealing with the Department of Human Services in relation to her four-year-old son and coping with Family Court appearances in relation to domestic violence charges against her ex-partner when she was referred to the mentoring program.
+Julie was facing court on minor shoplifting charges, dealing with the Department of Human Services in relation to her four-year-old son and coping with managing additional court appearances both for a family violence intervention order and at Family Court in relation to her ex-partner when she was referred to the mentoring program.

 I was in a violent relationship for six years.
 I just didn’t know where to go, who to turn to.
 They always say you have to leave but they don’t understand it’s not always an option when you don’t have anywhere to go.
 I didn’t know anything about any of the support networks at all.
 I had no one I could ask for help.

 I had a very minor shoplifting charge, which was the result of the family dramas.

 I got involved in the mentoring program with Susan and a month into it my partner tried to cut my throat in front of my son and beat me up in front of him and that brought things to a head.